GStore/bobo-game/README.md

 # bobo-game
-A game for my son to learn the alphabet...maybe
+A game for my son to learn the alphabet

 [motivation](./wiki/motivation.md)
 [tech](./wiki/tech.md)